jeffreyjgong/jeffreyjgong/README.md

 ### Hi there, I'm Jeffrey Gong 👋

-I'm currently a student at Yale studying Computer Science, Math, Applied Physics, and Philosophy.
+I'm currently a student at Yale studying Computer Science and Math.
 My main interests, as of now, are quantum computing, full-stack development, and pure math research.

 <p align="left">
   <!-- GitHub badge --->